Ann McCutchan

 • Contact

-Ann McCutchan is the author of four books: Marcel Moyse: Voice of the Flute, The Muse That Sings: Composers Speak About the Creative Process, River Music: An Atchafalaya Story, and Circular Breathing: Meditations From a Musical Life.
-As an essayist and journalist, she has published personal essays and articles in numerous journals and magazines.
-"Reaching for the End of Time," an essay on the music of Olivier Messiaen and the frailties of heroes and the human body, appeared in The Best American Spiritual Writing 2007.
-Her current book project is a coming-of-age memoir set in Florida during the Space Race.
+Ann McCutchan is the author of five books: Marcel Moyse: Voice of the Flute, The Muse That Sings: Composers Speak About the Creative Process, Circular Breathing: Meditations From a Musical Life, River Music: An Atchafalaya Story, and Where's the Moon? a Memoir of the Space Coast and the Florida Dream.
+As an essayist, arts journalist, and former syndicated columnist, she has published personal essays and articles in numerous journals, magazines and newspapers.
+"Reaching for the End of Time," an essay on the music of Olivier Messiaen and the frailties of heroes and the human body, appeared in The Best American Spiritual Writing.
+Her sixth book, The Life She Wished to Live: A Biography of Marjorie Kinnan Rawlings, Author of The Yearling, is set for a fall 2020 release by W.W.
+Norton.

-Ann McCutchan has been awarded grants, fellowships and residencies from the Rockefeller Foundation, the MacDowell Colony, the Thinking Like a Mountain Foundation, the Jentel Foundation, the Hambidge Center for Creative Arts and Sciences, the Ludwig Vogelstein Foundation, the National Park Service, and others.
-She holds music degrees from Florida State University and the University of Michigan, and an MFA in creative writing from the University of Houston.
-The founding director of the University of Wyoming's MFA creative writing program, she has taught creative writing at the University of North Texas since 2005, and is editor of the American Literary Review.
-She frequently travels as guest reader, speaker, and workshop leader.
-Ann was inducted into the Texas Institute of Letters in 2010.
-She serves on the artistic advisory board of Voices of Change, the Dallas contemporary music ensemble.
+Ann McCutchan has been awarded grants, fellowships and residencies from the Rockefeller Foundation, the MacDowell Colony, Cornell University, the Ucross Foundation, and others.
+She holds music performance degrees (clarinet) from Florida State University and the University of Michigan, and worked as an orchestral/chamber musician for twenty-five years, along the way earning an MFA in creative writing from the University of Houston.
+The founding director of the University of Wyoming's MFA creative writing program, she also taught creative writing at the University of North Texas, receiving the Kesterson Award for outstanding graduate teaching and serving as Editor of American Literary Review.
+Ann was elected to the Texas Institute of Letters in 2010 and is a member of the artistic advisory board for Voices of Change, the Dallas contemporary music ensemble.
+She lives in Colorado.